 Volume 5: Catchment Descriptors

-Volume 5 presents a detailed description of the development and derivation of the catchment descriptors included within the FEH CD-ROM and an introduction to the software.
+Volume 5 presents a detailed description of the development and derivation of the catchment descriptors included within the FEH Web Service and an introduction to the software.
 Also included is an appendix listing values for 20 descriptors at the 943 gauged catchments used in the development of the methods developed in Volume 3 and Volume 4.

 Related software: FEH Web Service, WINFAP 5 and ReFH 2